 Myth #13: You can declare yourself an independent student to qualify for more aid.

 You must meet certain criteria to qualify as an independent student – it’s not just something you can choose to do in the hope of getting more aid.
 You can determine your dependency status for the FAFSA.

 Myth #14: Home equity hurts aid eligibility.

 The net home equity on a family’s primary residence isn’t reported on the FAFSA.
 Net home equity on investment properties or second homes, however, is listed as an asset on the FAFSA.
-You can check out which assets are sheltered from the FAFSA.
+You can also read strategies for sheltering some of your assets on the FAFSA.